Sabarimala Temple: Architecture and shrines

 The Sannidhanam (main temple) is built on a plateau about 40 feet high.
 The temple consists of a sanctum sanctorum with a gold-plated roof and four golden finials at the top, two mandapams, and the balikalpura, which houses the altar.

-The 18 sacred steps are the main stairway to the temple.
+The Pathinettaampadi, the 18 sacred steps are the main stairway to the temple.
 As per the custom followed, no pilgrim without "Irumudikkettu" can ascend the 18 sacred steps.
 In 1985, the 18 steps were covered by Panchaloha.
-The temples of Ayyappan's trusted lieutenants, Karuppannaswamy and Kadutha Sami, are positioned as his guards (kaval) at the foot of the holy 18 sacred steps.
+The temples of Ayyappan's trusted lieutenants, Valiyakadutta Swami is located at the left of Pathinettampadi and the Karuppu Swami & Karuppai Amma is located at the right of the Pathinettaampadi.
 The northern gate is open for those who do not carry an "Irumudikkettu", as observed in the 1991 Kerala High Court judgement.

 Ayyappan's half-brother Kannimoola Ganapathy's shrine is southwest of the sanctum.
 Devotees offer part of the broken coconut (Neythenga) to the fireplace (Azhi).
 Ganapati homam is the main offering.
 The temple of Maalikapurathamma, whose importance is almost on par with that of Ayyappan, is located a few yards from Sannidhanam.
 It is believed that Ayyappan had specific instructions that he wanted Malikappurath Amma on his left side.
 Prior to the fire damage, there was only a Peeda Prathishta (holy seat) at Malikappuram.
 Brahmasree Kandararu Maheswararu Thanthri installed the idol of Malikappurath Amma.
 The goddess holds a Sankh, Chakram and Varada Abhya Mudra.
 The idol is now covered with a gold golaka.
 The temple was also reconstructed in the last decade, and the conical roof and sopanam are also covered with gold.